-This blog is maintained by Mathisha Panagoda, an Associate at Carroll & O’Dea Lawyers in Sydney, Australia.
+This blog is maintained by Mathisha Panagoda, a Senior Associate at Colin Biggers & Paisley Lawyers in Sydney, Australia.

 He has previously served on the board of Australia’s leading vocal ensemble, The Song Company, volunteered as a lawyer with the Arts Law Centre of Australia and JusticeConnect, served on the Law Society of NSW‘s Diversity Committee and been a mentor for Out for Australia, Clemente Australia and the University of Notre Dame Law School.